ray-project/ray/doc/source/data/key-concepts.rst

 Fault tolerance
 ===============

 Datasets relies on :ref:`task-based fault tolerance <task-fault-tolerance>` in Ray core.
 Specifically, a ``Dataset`` will be automatically recovered by Ray in case of failures.
-This works through **lineage reconstruction**: a Dataset is a collection of Ray objects stored in shared memory, and if any of these objects are lost, then Ray will recreate these by re-executing the task(s) that created them.
+This works through **lineage reconstruction**: a Dataset is a collection of Ray objects stored in shared memory, and if any of these objects are lost, then Ray will recreate them by re-executing the task(s) that created them.

 There are a few cases that are not currently supported:
 1. If the original creator of the ``Dataset`` dies.
 This is because the ``Dataset creator`` stores the metadata for the :ref:`objects <object-fault-tolerance>` that comprise the ``Dataset``.